What is narcolepsy?

 What might your doctor do?

 If your GP feels you may have a sleep disorder they will refer you to a sleep specialist.
-Many patients have had narcolepsy for many years before it is diagnosed.
-To be diagnosed with narcolepsy you are likely to need a “Multiple Sleep Latency Test” in a clinic that conducts sleep studies.
+After a thorough evaluation, the sleep specialist will organise an overnight sleep study and a “Multiple Sleep Latency Test” in a clinic that conducts sleep studies.

 What is the Multiple Sleep Latency Test?